Part III and MPhil ACS projects and essays

 Students might also find the advice on PhD thesis formatting useful.

-In practice, we expect students to start thinking about their project in the latter half of Michaelmas term.
-As mentioned above, all projects must have a faculty supervisor, and so the first step usually involves deciding which research area(s) you are interested in, and then contacting potential supervisors.
+In practice, we expect Part III students to start thinking about their project in the latter half of Michaelmas term.
+As mentioned above, all projects must have a faculty supervisor, and so the first step usually involves deciding which research area(s) you are interested in, looking at the various projects proposed by staff on Project suggestions and then contacting potential supervisors.
+Please do not approach staff until after the Project Briefing on 20 October unless you intend to propose your own project †.

 Submission and assessment